jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/third-month/MinutesForMeetingForWorshipForBusiness.rst

    a.
 Finance Committee Report

-      Good deal of meeting was `Ann`_ bringing committee up-todate on Cimmirron Property.
+      Good deal of meeting was `Ann`_ bringing committee up to date on CimmarronProperty.
 Finance committee ordered Quickbooks and has been received.
 Assessment letters will be emailed to Members in April.
-National distribution this month, If planning to attend IMYM and need financial assistance, please send requests to `Lisa`_, need to register and possible additional assistence from IMYM scholarship.
+National distribution this month, If Friends are planning to attend IMYM and need financial assistance, please send requests to `Lisa`_, need to register and possible additional assistence from IMYM scholarship.
 We hope to increas

       `Lisa`_ passes around list of organization for donations for national disbursement.
-Asked about `Friends of Seville`.  `Molly`_ say support `Western Friends`_, `Friends of Seville`_, and `Friends Journal`_.
+Asked about `Friends of Seville`.  `Molly`_ suggested we support `Western Friends`_, `Friends of Seville`_, and `Friends Journal`_.
-      Split evenly between three organizations.
+      Discussed was spliting evenly between three organizations.
 33.33, 33.33, 34.33 or 35, 35, 30.
 Agreement among friends for
       evenly split.

    b.
 Ministry and Oversight